3.4.2. Rules for adding attributes to buildings

 - The Building entrance attribute panel will open.

-For rules on drawing and adding attributes to entrances, see section 3.4.3.
-Building entrances: rules for drawing and adding attributes.
+Rules for drawing and adding attributes to entrances, can be found in Section 3.4.3.
+Building entrances: drawing and attribution rules.

 If you want to add companies and items located inside a building to your drawing, do the following: